 Looking for warm weather?
 Then head to Burnie in January, when the average temperature is 16 °C, and the highest can go up to 21 °C. The coldest month, on the other hand, is June, when it can get as cold as 7 °C, with an average temperature of 9 °C. You’re likely to see more rain in July, when precipitation is around 130 mm.
 In contrast, January is usually the driest month of the year in Burnie, with an average rainfall of 40 mm.

-When flying to Burnie, you’ll arrive at Burnie Wynyard (BWT), which is located 10 miles from the city centre.
+When flying to Burnie, you’ll arrive at Burnie Wynyard (BWT), which is located 16 km from the city centre.
 The shortest domestic flight to Burnie departs from Melbourne and takes around 1h 10m.

-Another option to get to Burnie is to pick up a car hire from Hobart, which is about 146 miles from Burnie.
-You’ll find branches of Bargain Car Rentals and Apex, among others, in Hobart.
+Another option to get to Burnie is to pick up a car hire from Hobart, which is about 234 km from Burnie.
+You’ll find branches of Bargain Car Rentals and YesDrive Car Rental, among others, in Hobart.

 Expect to pay $1.77 per litre in Burnie (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $21.24 and $28.32.
-The most frequently booked car type in Burnie is Compact (Class Compact SUV or similar).
-If you’re looking to save money, though, keep in mind that Economy car hire (MG 3 or similar) is, on average, 47% cheaper than other car hire types in the city.
+Depending on the size of your car hire, filling up the tank will cost between $21.17 and $28.23.
+Compact (Hyundai Accent or similar) is the most popular car type to hire in Burnie, while also 36% cheaper than other types, on average.